couchbaselabs/Couchbase-by-Example/03-ios-share-extension/03-ios-share-extension.md

 ![][image-8]

-Now you will learn how to pass back the selected team to the ShareViewController through a protocol.
+Now you will learn how to pass back the selected team to the ShareViewController using a protocol.
 Above the class definition of Table View in `TeamTableViewController.swift`, add a protocol:

 	protocol TeamViewProtocol {
 	    func sendingViewController(viewController: TeamTableViewController, sentItem: String)